Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 Why are generic AI meeting summaries risky for accountants?

 They can capture irrelevant small talk while missing what actually matters in an accounting context, such as compliance deadlines, decisions, advisory work, and clear next steps.
 Without understanding accounting-specific language and priorities, important details can be overlooked.
+And without separating firm actions from client actions, it's unclear who's responsible for what.

 How does a workflow-focused tool address these issues differently than native notetakers?

 Meetings can be captured across platforms, including in-person conversations via a mobile app, then organised by client and turned into structured, searchable records.
 Notes and action items are connected directly to practice tools like XPM, FYI, and Karbon, so meetings lead to clear follow-through without adding extra admin work.
+And with Ask Vinyl, you can query across all your meetings to surface trends, draft documents, and spot patterns you'd never catch one meeting at a time.

 Co-Founder